 Voice of OC continues to document the issue — as in 2017, a year after the commission was overwhelmingly approved by voters, supervisors had not yet made progress on appointing people to the commission or in finding an executive director.

-“I know I can always go to Voice of OC with an editorial,” said Grindle, who now prefers to relax doing activities such as managing two men’s softball teams.
+“I know I can always go to Voice of OC with an Opinion piece,” said Grindle, who now prefers to relax doing activities such as managing two men’s softball teams.

 “It is so much better playing softball with the boys than hardball with the politicians,” said Grindle.